Mamoru Oshii and the anime that made us question reality

 Animation as a canvas for technological philosophy 🤖

-Oshii's technical approach relies on detailed backgrounds and long static shots to create an oppressive atmosphere.
-In Patlabor 2, he uses scale models and traditional animation to portray a militarized Tokyo.
+Oshii's technical approach relies on the use of detailed backgrounds and long static shots to create an oppressive atmosphere.
+In Patlabor 2, he employs scale models and traditional animation to portray a militarized Tokyo.
 His cinema does not depend on constant dialogue; atmosphere and ambient sound are key narrative tools.
-Animation allows him to build worlds where technology is another character, not just a decoration.
+Animation allows him to build worlds where technology is another character, not just a simple ornament.

 Dogs, angels, and other Oshii obsessions 🐕